Understanding the VPAT®

 - Level A is the minimum level of accessibility a product should have.
 Not meeting Level A will result in significant barriers for people with disabilities that could keep them from using the product at all.

-- Level AA is the level of accessibility required in most national laws, such as the revised Section 508 in the U.S. It refers to a level of accessibility that should be reasonable for most developers to attain.
+- Level AA is the level of accessibility required in most national laws, such as the revised Section 508 in the U.S. It refers to a level of accessibility that should be reasonable to attain.

 - Level AAA is the highest level of accessibility, but it may not always be attainable due to the nature of some websites and applications.